-My parents needed help long before they accepted it, especially “outside” help.
+My parents needed help long before accepting it, especially “outside” help.

-This stage was purgatory for me because my parents were getting a lot of help — from me and my brothers.
+This stage was purgatory for me because my parents were getting help from my brothers and me.
 Yet they reacted to suggestions that they hire help as if they were independent.
 I was anxious and scared and wanted to pass through this stage as quickly as possible.

 If that sounds like you, remember, your parents likely value their independence as much as you value your own, so try to be patient.
 See if you can have some conversations about what they’d like to happen if they were, one day far in the future, to hypothetically need help at home.
 (Remember, only you know your parents already need help!)

 Stages of Aging #3: Your Parents Don't Need Enough Help

-After I told my parents I would no longer 15 miles out of my way to special deliver orange juice on my way home from work, they agreed to hire some help.
+After I told my parents I would no longer drive 15 miles out of my way to special deliver orange juice on my way home from work, they agreed to hire some help.

 This is a version of their initial request: “We’d like someone to come in for an hour and a half in the mornings, and an hour at night.
 But maybe not every day.”
-Maybe your mom wants some help four hours a week, but not on the same day of the week.
-In this stage, your parents want some help, but not “enough”.
+Maybe your own mother wants some help four hours a week, but not on the same day of the week.
+Your parents want some help in this stage, but not “enough” help.

-Here’s what I mean by that: it’s possible to get help to fit these really flexible needs, but it’s going to be hard to find.
-And it’s unlikely to be from a bonded, insured agency who can handle the hiring and back-filling if your caregiver can’t make it on any given day.
-Agencies often have minimum hours requirements, too, because they know that getting reliable help requires a mutual commitment.
+Here’s what I mean by that: it’s possible to get help to fit these flexible needs, but it will be hard to find.
+And it’s unlikely to be from a bonded, insured agency that can handle the hiring and back-filling if your caregiver can’t make it on any given day.
+Agencies often have minimum hours requirements because they know that getting reliable help requires a mutual commitment.